-Primary assembly: every second Wednesday 8.50 a.m. (even weeks) in the Performing Arts Centre.
+Primary assembly: mid week, day to be published in 2024, every second week on even weeks at 8:50 a.m. in the Performing Arts Centre.

-Secondary assembly: every Friday before Chapel at 8.50 a.m. in the Performing Arts Centre.
+Secondary assembly: every Friday at Chapel at 8:50 a.m. in the Performing Arts Centre.